 The Queen sat at the Beavers’ wooden table, and took the cup of tea poured for her.
 The Beavers and the Pevensies, conscious of the awkwardness of the situation, began to make small talk.
 Hadn’t the snowstorm come out of the blue?
 It would be time to shore up the dam soon, wouldn’t it?
 Would you like some more tea?
 Soon, though, the forced pleasantries gave way to real chatter.
 The room filled with laughter, and a magic began to unfold that was not of the White Queen’s making.
 The cotton napkins by each diner’s side turned from white to gold, and folded into the shape of crackers, with scarlet ribbons cinching their ends.
-The steamed marmalade roll that sat proudly at the centre of the tabled transformed before the family’s eyes into a proud, plump Christmas pudding, with lapis-colored brandy flames licking at its sides.
+The steamed marmalade roll that sat proudly at the centre of the tabled transformed before the family’s eyes into a proud, plump Christmas pudding, with lapis-coloured brandy flames licking at its sides.
 Mr Beaver’s hat, perched on the hook on the back of the door, sprouted spiky leaves and carmine berries.
 The fir tree outside the lodge shook itself of snow, as garlands wound their way around its branches.
 Mr Beaver’s paw hovered above the Queen’s shoulder for a moment, before clasping it warmly.
 “Can I pass you bread and butter, your majesty?” he asked.

 “Yes, please,” said the Queen in a small voice.
 “And please, call me Jadis.”